JunweiLiang/videoSync/README.md

 	2. Preparation:
-		(1)  if your platform is not ubuntu, you may need to recompile assignKmeans.cpp to assignKmeans binary
+		(1)  if your platform is not ubuntu, you may need to recompile assignKmeans.cpp to assignKmeans binary (2) since the file selected_stftabs_w100h50_0.4.txt.cluster_centres is big, you will need to download it manually from https://github.com/JunweiLiang/videoSync/blob/master/selected_stftabs_w100h50_0.4.txt.cluster_centres and put it in the same directory as the scripts.

 	3. Example command: